adafruit/circuitpython-weekly-newsletter/circuitpythonday2020.md

 Contact anneb(at)adafruit(dot)com via email or do a PR with your plans

-Other streams with flexible scheduling
+Other possible interested groups, flexible scheduling
 - Deep Dive w/Scott is usually 5pm - 7pm on Fridays.
 - A stream from Jeff about his projects?
 - Dublin PyLadies stream?